ESKYoung/Secret-Santa-Mailer/README.md

 ## Getting started

-Here's how to get the Secret Santa Mailer up and running on your system.

-### Prerequisites

 You need the following to run this code:

 1. Python 3 either through command line or your favourite IDE;